-Wells Fargo has given $210,000 to Clemson University to support the Call Me MISTER and Emerging Scholars programs.
-The gift will provide first-year scholarships for 50 young men in the Call Me MISTER program and fund six students throughout their Emerging Scholars experiences.
+Wells Fargo has boosted Clemson University’s Call Me MISTER and Emerging Scholars education programs with gifts of $200,000 and $150,000, respectively.
+The money will provide scholarships for young men in the MISTER program and fund six students throughout their Emerging Scholars experience.
+“Wells Fargo fully believes that supporting education is one of the most important investments we can make in our country’s future,” said Wells Fargo Regional President for South Carolina Kathy Heffley.
 Read more.

 The National Science Foundation’s Robert Noyce Teacher Scholarship Program has awarded Clemson University’s Master of Arts in Teaching in Middle Grades Education (MAT) program $800,000 for scholarships to prepare and mentor middle school math and science teachers.
 The grant will provide 40 scholarships over the next four years to students who major in STEM (science, technology, engineering or math) disciplines as undergraduates and who then come into the Clemson MAT program to certify in math or science teaching for grades 6-8.
 Read more.